 - providing a sauna on poolside

-- fitting solar panels to help meet the Lido's energy needs and reduce its carbon footprint.
+- fitting solar panels to help meet the Lido's energy needs and reduce its carbon footprint

-With these suggestions in mind, we will be providing the additional outdoor showers requested as part of the refurbishment works.
+We will be providing the additional outdoor showers requested as part of the refurbishment works.
 We are also excited about the prospects for both a sauna and renewable energy at the Lido.
 However, as these proposals require planning permission and Common Land consent from the Planning Inspectorate (PINS), which could lengthen the project considerably, we will seek to take them forward at a future date.